cimage/website/content/doc/200_features-and-options.md

 Width and height {#option-size}
 --------------------------------------------

-These options are all affecting the final dimensions, width and height, of the resulting image.
+These options affects the final dimensions, width and height, of the resulting image.

 | Parameter      | Explained                                    |
 |----------------|----------------------------------------------|